 NOTE: For Other category, you can select multiple application packages and versions, as the application packages are not predefined yet.
+However, you cannot set UNINSTALL for this cateogry.
 Once you have the application packages in Other category, it is recommended you upgrade the Wyse Management Suite configUI.
 The new Wyse Management Suite configUI sets the application packages in the new category.